Fujio-Turner/cb_completed_request/settings/LOCALIZATION_GUIDE.md

 ### Alternative: Individual Function Sync Process

 If you prefer to sync individual changes, use this chat prompt template:

+**📝 RELEASE LOG REMINDER**: If this is part of a release process, document each HTML file change in your settings/release_YYYYMMDD_HHMMSS.txt file.

 ```text
 I've made changes to index.html.
 Please update es/index.html, pt/index.html, and de/index.html using the settings/translations.json file and settings/LOCALIZATION_GUIDE.md process.